zazuum/xlsxgrep/README.md

 optional arguments:
   -h, --help            show this help message and exit -V, --version         display version information and exit.
+  -P, --python-regex    PATTERN is a Python regular expression.
+This is the default.
+  -F, --fixed-strings   interpret PATTERN as fixed strings, not regular expressions.
   -i, --ignore-case     ignore case distinctions.
-  -P, --python-regex    PATTERN is a Python regular expression.
   -w, --word-regexp     force PATTERN to match only whole words.
   -c, --count           print only a count of matches per file.
   -r, --recursive       search directories recursively.